Meg Ritchie: Athletics career

+Personal life

 Ritchie is married to Dr. Michael H. Stone.
 She is the Director of East Tennessee State University Sports Performance Enhancement Consortium (SPEC), the Director of the Center of Excellence for Coach Education, and Assistant Coach for Men's and Women's Track and Field at ETSU (Throws).
 Under her tutelage, the male throwers from ETSU have proceeded to break the indoor shot, discus, hammer, 35 lb weight, and outdoor shot school records.
 The women have set new records in the 20 lb weight throw and the hammer throw.